indygreg/PyOxidizer/docs/packed_resources.rst

    Is shared library flag.
 This type represents a shared library that can be loaded into a process.

+``0x1b``
+   Is utf-8 filename data flag.
+This type represents an arbitrary filename.
+   The resource name is a UTF-8 encoded filename of the file this resource represents.
+The file's data is either embedded in memory or referred to via a relative path reference.

+``0x1c``
+   File data is executable flag.

+   If set, the arbitrary file this resource tracks should be marked as executable.

+``0x1d``
+   Embedded file data.

+   If present, the resource should be a file resource and this field holds its raw file data in memory.

+   A ``u64`` containing the length of the embedded data follows this field.

+``0x1e``
+   UTF-8 relative path file data.

+   If present, the resource should be a file resource and this field defines the relative path containing that file's data.
+The relative path filename is UTF-8 encoded.

+   A ``u32`` denoting the length of the UTF-8 relative path (in bytes) follows.

 Resource Flavors
 ----------------